Scientists Warn Against Consumer Protection Nominee

 Air and water pollution regulations rely in part on large studies that use anonymized health data to examine the effects of common contaminants on everything from cancer to respiratory disease.
 As it is currently written, the proposed rule gives less weight to such studies, in favor of studies for which complete raw data is available.
 Scientists worry it will lead federal regulators to undervalue some of the most important epidemiology research, and could even undermine existing health rules.

-Beck's approach to assessing health risks will likely come up when she goes before the Senate today.
-If Beck is confirmed, one of the first issues she'll consider is a potential ban on flame-retardant chemicals that are associated with thyroid and immune problems, and are used in a wide variety of products including furniture and children's products.
+Beck's approach to assessing health risks will likely come up when she goes before the Senate on Tuesday.
+If Beck is confirmed, one of the first issues she'll consider is a potential ban on flame-retardant chemicals that are associated with thyroid and immune problems and are used in a wide variety of products including furniture and children's products.
 The commission has struggled for years to turn mounting scientific evidence that the chemicals are hazardous into enforceable rules.